- BRRRR

 Most people get into apartment building investing for the cash flow.
 And sure, cash flow is nice.
 But here’s the thing – you pay taxes on that cash flow.

 There’s a better strategy that lets you build serious wealth: forcing Appreciation.
-This approach lets you create equity you control, pull out your original investment, and own a building with basically none of your own money left in it.
+This is the core of the BRRRR method applied to multifamily — you create equity you control, pull out your original investment, and own a building with basically none of your own money left in it.

 Let’s break down how this works.